-4 months before Racing Madagascar Ultra Trail 2017 starts, here is a foretaste of the landscapes you will discover during the race.
+4 months before Racing Madagascar Ultra Trail travel starts, here is a foretaste of the landscapes you will discover during the race.

-During Madagascar Ultra Trail event, you will cross Irodo River several times
+During Madagascar Ultra Trail travel, you will cross Irodo River several times

 Anivorano Sacred Lake